wix/Detox/docs/Guide.Jest.md

 detox init -r jest
 ```
 > **Note:** errors occurring in the process may appear in red.

+If things go well, you should to have this set up:

+- An `e2e/` folder in your project root
+- An `e2e/config.json` file; [example](/examples/demo-react-native-jest/e2e/config.json)
+- An `e2e/environment.js` file; [example](/examples/demo-react-native-jest/e2e/environment.js)
+- An `e2e/firstTest.e2e.js` file with content similar to [this](/examples/demo-react-native-jest/e2e/app-hello.e2e.js).

 ### 3. Fix / Verify